eshtek/hexos-docs/docs/getting-started/setup/CompleteSetup.md

 Ideally you will have at least 3 drives in your pool, this means you can add more later.
 [Read more about storage pool layouts here](https://docs.hexos.com/getting-started/overview.html#recommended-layouts).

 For most people, the recommended configuration is the best path forward.
 To use the default suggested layout click the Continue button again.
-Name your server.

 You will now see the setup process running